-- 1. Steps for partial gilding of a Jardin d'Eden table spoon -Christofle Marcel Wanders (b.
-1963), designer 2018 Silver-plated and gilded metal Bouilhet Christofle Conservatory © Gwenaëlle Dautricourt for Christofle - 2.
-Flèche candelabra Christofle Gio Ponti (1891-1979), designer Model of 1928, produced between 1928 and 1942 Silver-plated metal Bouilhet Christofle Conservatory © Christophe Dellière
+1. Steps for partial gilding of a Jardin d'Eden table spoon - Christofle Marcel Wanders (b.
+1963), designer 2018 Silver-plated and gilded Conservatoire Bouilhet Christofle © Gwenaëlle Dautricourt for Christofle

+2. Flèche candelabra - Christofle

+Gio Ponti (1891-1979),

+designer

+Model of 1928, produced

+between 1928 and 1942

+Silver-plated

+Conservatoire Bouilhet

+Christofle

+© Christophe Dellière

-From November 13, 2024 to April 20, 2025, the Musée des Arts Décoratifs will celebrate the creations and extraordinary expertise of the renowned silversmith Maison Christofle by organizing a major exhibition dedicated to this French company, which boasts nearly two hundred years of history.
-From the 1830s to the present day, this line of talented goldsmiths, begun by Charles Christofle (1805-1863) and Henri Bouilhet (1830-1910), has transformed the lines and decorations of silverware, allowing it to become a feature of daily life.
-In collaboration with leading artists and fashion designers such as Gio Ponti, Andrée Putman, Karl Lagerfeld and Pharrell Williams -, Christofle is an artistic laboratory that revolutionizes traditional silver smithery by reinventing its uses and enhancing it with new colors and decorations.
+From November 14, 2024 to April 20, 2025, the Musée des Arts Décoratifs will celebrate the creations and extraordinary expertise of the renowned silversmith Maison Christofle by organizing a major exhibition dedicated to this French company, which boasts nearly two hundred years of history.
+From the 1830s to the present day, this line of talented silversmiths, begun by Charles Christofle (1805-1863) and Henri Bouilhet (1830-1910), has transformed the lines and decorations of silverware, allowing it to become a feature of daily life.
+In collaboration with leading artists and fashion designers such as Gio Ponti, Andrée Putman, Karl Lagerfeld and Pharrell Williams -, Christofle is an artistic laboratory that revolutionizes traditional silversmithery by reinventing its uses and enhancing it with new colors and decorations.

-From the teaspoons to monumental vases for the World Fairs, nearly 1,000 pieces of gold and silverwork, jewelry, paintings, drawings and posters recount the extraordinary story of this heritage company.
-Christofle, a brilliant story, curated by Audrey Gay-Mazuel, curator in charge of the 19th century - Art Nouveau collections, is presented in the Christine & Stephen A. Schwarzman Fashion Galleries, in a spectacular and immersive scenography that highlights the hidden side of the silversmith's profession and the most legendary sumptuous tables.
+From the teaspoons to monumental vases for the World Fairs, nearly 1,000 pieces of silverware, jewelry, paintings, drawings and posters recount the extraordinary story of this heritage company.
+Christofle, a Brilliant Story, curated by Audrey Gay-Mazuel, curator in charge of the 19th century - Art Nouveau collections, is presented in the Christine & Stephen A. Schwarzman Fashion Galleries, in a spectacular and immersive scenography that highlights the hidden side of the silversmith's profession and the most legendary sumptuous tables.

 The exhibition opens with a spectacular presentation of Christofle's contribution to the world of decorative arts.
-Then, recreating the atmosphere of the Christofle factories, successively located in Paris, Saint-Denis and now Normandy, the visitor is taken behind the scenes to discover the secrets of the silver- and gold-plating processes, and to learn how a fork is made.
+It then recreates the atmosphere of the Christofle workshops, successively located in Paris, Saint-Denis and now Normandy, and takes the visitor behind the scenes to discover the secrets of silvering and gilding, and how a fork is made.
 The reconstruction of a silversmith's workshop, combining traditional tools with digital devices, reveals the mastery of this artistic profession.